Curriculum

 50 plants will be covered in depth, focusing on those that are bio-regional and clinically relevant.
 They will be presented as online lectures and in person sessions with Q&A, discussion, clinical experience sharing, plant connection experiences, and tasting.
 Students will learn how to identify and grow or source each plant.
 They will understand specific indications, dosing, energetics, mechanisms of action, relevant scientific research, safety concerns and appropriate applications.

-Time: 28 hours pre-recorded videos, and 15 hours in person.
+Time: 28 hours pre-recorded, and 15 hours live

 • Herbal Therapeutics